UPPMAX/NAISS_Slurm/docs/slurm.md

 All of the parameters that Slurm needs to determine which resources to allocate, under whose account, and for how long, must be given as a series of resource statements of the form ``#SBATCH -<option> <value>`` or ``#SBATCH --<key-words>=<value>`` (note: `<` and `>` are not typically used in real arguments; they are just used here to indicate placeholder text).

 Depending on centre, for most compute nodes, unless otherwise specified, a batch script will run on 1 core of 1 node by default.
 However, at several centres it is required to always give the number of cores or nodes, so you should make it a habit to include it.

+!!! note

+    You find the above job script in the exercises tarball.
+It is named "first.sh".

+    Remember to change the project ID to your own!

 !!! note "Time/walltime"